NEW YORK DHARMA

 fee by donation

-This in-person class is held on an ongoing basis.
-The weekly class includes sitting meditation, teaching, and discussion.
+This weekly, drop-in class includes sitting meditation, teaching & discussion.
 Meditation experience is expected.

 Please arrive on time.